 The conference featured talks by Dr. Michael Kimmel, author of Guyland, and Dr. Abigail Norfleet James, author of Teaching the Male Brain, How Boys Think, Feel, and Learn in School, along with Dr. Eugene Hickok '72, a panel of Hampden-Sydney alumni and faculty, and General Don Broome, President of Hargrave Military Academy.

 The book is a collection of essays by these and other thought leaders.
-A paperback copy can be ordered FREE here.
-Or you can read it online:
+You can read it online:

 Chapter 1, How Do We Encourage Boys to cooperate?